 - It may be useful to become a member of a related professional body, such as the Royal Society of Biology or Chartered Institute of Ecology and Environmental Management (CIEEM).

 - If you work in the scientific civil service or in a university department there will be a formal promotional structure.

 - There are opportunities to work abroad.

 Edinburgh Zoo and the Highland Wildlife Park each run two, one-week zoological science summer school courses each year, usually in July or August.
 These are aimed at young people aged between 16 and 18 years old (S5 and S6).

-You can find out more, and download a Summer School application form by visiting the Edinburgh Zoo website.
+You can find out more, and download a Summer School application form by visiting the Royal Zoological Society of Scotland website.
 You do not work directly with animals.
 The course focuses on animal research and science and you must be genuinely interested in zoology and animal biology.
 Places are limited and entry is not guaranteed.

 The following organisations may be able to provide further information.

 Was this article useful?

 Please help us improve Planit by rating this article.